- About Us

 International Affairs & Security

-The International Affairs & Security (IAS) session of the Yale Young Global Scholars Program is designed for students interested in international relations and security studies to develop the skills needed to engage with an increasingly interconnected world.
+The International Affairs & Security (IAS) session of the Yale Young Global Scholars Program tackles pressing questions and issues in international relations and security studies, and is designed for students to develop the skills and tools needed to engage with an increasingly interconnected world.
 The session will focus on topics as wide-ranging as cyber security, nuclear proliferation, global environmental disasters, international terrorism, and global peacekeeping.
-Students are challenged to think strategically and negotiate potential responses to complex international dilemmas by drawing from a wide range of contemporary and historical issues, deliberate various political approaches, and gain broader insight into global affairs and international relations.
+Students are challenged to think strategically about these complex international dilemmas, draw from a wide range of contemporary and historical issues, deliberate various political approaches, and gain broader insight into global affairs and international relations.

 Excerpt from the YYGS IAS blog: